ms2data/ms2-quick-start/README.md

 Open the MS2 panel in the primary sidebar and click "Sign In".
 You will have to click "Allow" and then "Open" to get redirected to a web page where you can log in with your username and password or a Google account.

-*NOTE: be sure to log in with an email address that matches what you provided the MS2 admin when they set up your organization.*
+*NOTE: be sure to log in with the email address that you provided the MS2 admin when they set up your organization.*

 ### Select Environment

-After your login shows, click where it says "No environment found" and then select the "ms2-quick-start" environment.
+After login succeeds, you will be prompted to select an environment (choose "ms2-quick-start").
+If you aren't prompted for this, click where it says "No environment found" and then select the "ms2-quick-start" environment.
 This will load the connections needed for this quick start guide.

 ### Create a Semantic Model